supernomad/quantum/README.md

 > For a minimalistic configuration that can be used to generate test certificates see the included `bin/generate-etcd-certs` bash script

 #### Configuration
-`quantum` can be configured in any combination of four ways, cli arguments, environment variables, configuration file entries, and finally falling back to defaults.
-Regardless of which way `quantum` is configured all of the configuration options are available.
+`quantum` can be configured in any combination of three ways, cli arguments, environment variables, and configuration file entries.
+All configuration options are optional and have sane defaults, however runnig without parameters will force quantum to run in insecure mode.
+All three variants can be used in conjunction to allow for overriding variables depending on environment, the hierarchy is as follows:

+- Cli parameters override all other methods
+- Environment variables override configuration file entries but can be overriden by cli parameters
+- Configuration file entries will override defaults but can be overriden by either cli parameters or environment variables

 Run `quantum -h|--help` for a current list of configuration options or see the [wiki on configuration](https://github.com/Supernomad/quantum/wiki/Configuration) for further information.